 Bananas also account for a huge amount of water use and contamination.
 Since they require a constant level of moisture—neither too much nor too little—banana fields are interlaced with channels for irrigation and drainage, vastly increasing soil erosion.
 As a result, agrochemicals and silt are delivered into adjacent waterways.

 In the Caribbean, where plantations are located along the coasts, this kind of runoff has caused considerable damage to estuaries and coral reefs.
-Furthermore, a large portion of the bananas produced—sometimes up to a third—are deemed unfit for sale, mostly for aesthetic reasons.
-These are sometimes disposed of in nearby streams, along with stalks and stems.
-As these decompose, they deplete the water of oxygen, threatening fish and microorganisms.
-Aquatic plants are also negatively affected through the disruption of photosynthesis and respiration.
-Organisms that die due to oxygen depletion add to the waste, compounding the problem.
-Unfortunately, the total volume of plant waste produced in banana harvesting is estimated to be about the same as the volume of fruit that actually gets shipped.
+Furthermore, a large portion of the bananas produced—sometimes up to a third—are deemed unfit for sale, mostly for aesthetic reasons, and the total volume of plant waste, including stalks and stems, produced in banana harvesting is estimated to be about the same as the volume of fruit that actually gets shipped.
+This waste is sometimes disposed of in nearby streams, and as it decomposes, it depletes the water of oxygen, threatening fish and microorganisms.

 The many detrimental effects of these large banana plantations on workers and the environment are typically overlooked by the corporations fixated on making a profit, while marketing this fruit as healthy and wholesome.
 This is not surprising when you consider the marketing strategies that were used decades ago.